-I make non-profit, local music CDs, full length compilation albums.
+I make non-profit, local music CDs, full-length compilation albums.
 This is my artform.
-My goal for each Project is a program that lasts 79 minutes.
+My goal for each Project is a program that lasts 78 minutes.
 You can see the first three here on my webpage.

 You are invited to submit a tune for possible inclusion on one of my Retirement Projects.
-These albums have music by folks who are Local (within 50 miles of the Capitol), that is Original and Not otherwise on CD.
+These albums are music by folks who are local (within 50 miles of the Capitol), that is original and not otherwise on CD.
+I'll do the CD part.

-I order a thousand of each album so your tune and name would go on one thousand copies.
+I order a thousand copies of each album, so your tune and name would go on one that many copies.

 My Projects are shared with audiences at shows, who will hear new artists on the albums.
-I give them away at various hows.
 Then perhaps they'll attend one of your shows, or find your music for sale.
+Since it's all local, it may serve as a promotion of the local music scene.
+I hope so.

 I hope to hear a tune from you soon.